 The deferred tax liability has increased to reflect the movement from IFRS to Solvency II.
-The increase in own funds, as outlined by a positive Reconciliation Reserve in the Solvency II Balance Sheet, has been taxed at 35% and a related deferred tax liability has been created on the Balance Sheet.
+The increase in own funds, as outlined by a positive Reconciliation Reserve in the Solvency II Balance Sheet, has been taxed at an estimated effective rate of 27.1% and a related deferred tax liability has been created on the Balance Sheet.